FTKomiro/tgfoahr/README.md

-# tgfoahr
+# HUDRemover

+A HUD Remover mod for Tainted Grail : Fall of Avalon, Toggle HUD Button is F11

-Tainted Grail: Fall of Avalon HUD Remover mod
+Requires Mono Unity version of Tainted Grail : Fall of Avalon and [BepInEx 5](https://github.com/bepinex/bepinex/releases)